Aggregations of quadratic inequalities and hidden hyperplane convexity: Finite number of aggregations sufficient to obtain the convex hull

 Using these results we prove the following proposition about aggregations of homogeneous quadratics with fixed support of size two: if all aggregations contain a given set $S_0$ and one aggregation with one negative eigenvalue contains $\conv(S_0)$ (so that this aggregation is good), then all aggregations in the same interval must also contain $\conv(S_0)$, i.e. all aggregations in the same interval are good.
+The main idea is to use the hyperplane $L$ as promised by Lemma \ref{lem:yildiran_hyperplane}, and show that $\conv(S_0)$ must lie entirely in one of the halfspaces separated by $L$, and be disjoint from the other halfspace.

 \begin{proposition} Let $Q_1,Q_2$ be $(n+1)\times (n+1)$ symmetric matrices.
 Let $S_0\subseteq \R^{n+1}$ and assume $\emptyset\subsetneq \conv(S_0)\subsetneq \R^{n+1}$.
 Let $\Lambda=\{0\le \alpha\le 1: \nu(\alpha Q_1+(1-\alpha)Q_2)=1 \}$.
 Suppose $\Lambda\ne\emptyset$ and $S_0\subseteq \{\hx\in\R^{n+1}:\hx^{\top}(\alpha Q_1+(1-\alpha)Q_2)\hx<0 \}$ for all $\alpha\in\Lambda$.